 When the spill occurred, the heavy bitumen gradually sank to the bottom.
 Enbridge wanted to simply let the oil degrade "naturally."

-In 2011, another Enbridge pipeline ruptured in the Yellowstone River, contaminating 70 miles with 63,000 gallons of tar sands oil.
+In 2011, Exxon's pipeline ruptured in the Yellowstone River, contaminating 70 miles with 63,000 gallons of tar sands oil.
 Luckily, that cleanup was easier because the oil was lighter and didn't sink to the bottom of the riverbed.